 Schedule for Web Design:

-(year-to-date schedule here, district schedule here, bell schedule here, goal for the day here)
+(year-to-date schedule here, district schedule here, bell schedule here)

 Portfolio: addresses here, form to submit your address here.